dateolive/aigc-word2ppt/README.md

 # aigc-word2ppt
-Support to use the aigc tool to summarize the do and output ppt
+Support to use the aigc tool to summarize the doc and output ppt